brannondorsey/apibuilder/README.md

 Using your API is easy once you learn how it works.

-####Formatting a request
+###Formatting a request

-The API Builder queries [MySQL](https://en.wikipedia.org/wiki/MySQL) Databases and so the http requests used to return data is very similar to forming a MySQL `SELECT` query statement.
-If you have used MySQL before, think of using the api URL parameters as little pieces of a query.
+The API Builder queries [MySQL Databases](https://en.wikipedia.org/wiki/MySQL) and so the http requests used to return data is very similar to forming a MySQL `SELECT` query statement.
+If you have used MySQL before, think of using the API URL parameters as little pieces of a query.
 For instance, the `limit`, `order_by`, and `flow` (my nickname for MySQL `ORDER BY`'s `DESC` or `ASC`) parameters translate directly into a MySQL statement on your server.

-####<a id="example-request"></a>Example Request
+###Example Request
      http://fakeorganization.com/api.php?search=Thompson&order_by=id&limit=50

 The above request would return the 50 newest users who have Thompson included somewhere in their first_name, last_name, email, city, state or bio columns.

-####Notable Parameters
+###Notable Parameters

 - `search` uses a MySQL FULLTEXT search to find the most relevant results in the database to the parameter's value.
 - `order_by` returns results ordered by the column name given as the parameter's value.
 - `limit` specifies the number of returned results.
-If not included as a parameter the default value is `25`.
-Max value is `250`.
+If not included as a parameter the default value is `25` and the max value is `250`.
-- `page` uses a MySQL `OFFSET` to return the contents of a hypothetical "page" of results in the database.
+- `page` uses a MySQL `OFFSET` for paginating results from the database.
 Used most effectively when paired with `limit`.

-A full list of all API Builder's parameters are specified in the [Parameter Reference](#api-parameter-reference) section of this Documentation.
+A full list of all API Builder's parameters are specified in the [Parameter Reference](#api-parameter-reference) section of this documentation.

 ###Returned JSON

-All data returned by your API is wrapped in a `json` object with a `data` array.
+All data returned by your API is wrapped in a JSON object with a `data` array property.
 If there is an error, or no results are found, an `error` variable with a corresponding error message will be returned __instead__ of a `data` property.
 If your API is setup incorrectly in you `api.php` page a `config_error` array is returned.

-Inside the `data` property is an array of objects that are returned as a result of the URL parameters that will be outlined shortly.
+Inside the `data` property is an array of objects that are returned as a result of the URL [API Builder Parameters](#api-parameter-reference) outlined shortly.

 ```json
 {